-The Commission shall implement a provisional rebuilding plan with an initial rebuilding target of SSBmed1952-2014 to be achieved by 2024 with at least 60% probability.
+The Commission shall implementwork to develop-a provisional rebuilding plan with an initial rebuilding target of SSBmed1952-2014 to be achieved by 2024 with at least 60% probability.
 The Commission shall do so by adopting catch limits and other necessary management measures that, based on information provided by the IATTC scientific staff and the ISC, are expected to achieve the rebuilding plan.
 Implementation and progress of this plan shall be reviewed at least every two years, and catch limits and other management measures shall be modified, if necessary, based on the review

-- 1. The Commission shall select a harvest control rule consistent with a rebuilding plan adopted at the earliest possible date. - 2.
-In 2018 and taking into account the outcomes of the 2nd IATTC-WCPFC NC Joint Working Group Meeting expected to be held in 2017, adopt a second rebuilding target, to be achieved by 2030. - 3.
-No later than the IATTC meeting in 2018, The Commission shall select one or more limit reference points.

-- 4. The decisions made in respect to Paragraphs 1, 2, and 3 shall be designed so as to conserve and recover the Pacific bluefin tuna stock, and, to the extent feasible, be comparable to those made by the WCPFC.
-This cooperative process should be informed by the Joint IATTC-WCPFC NC Working Group meetings.
+- 1. As part of the future rebuilding plan, no later than the IATTC meeting in 2017, the Commission, with advice from the IATTC scientific staff and the Scientific Advisory Committee (SAC), shall develop candidate long-term management objectives and limit reference points for Pacific bluefin tuna.
+No later than the IATTC meeting in 2018, the Commission shall select long-term management objectives, and one or more limit reference points, and a list of candidate harvest control rules.
+The Commission shall select a harvest control rule consistent with a rebuilding plan adopted at the earliest possible date. - 2.
+In 2018 and taking into account the outcomes of the 2nd IATTC-WCPFC NC Joint Working Group Meeting expected to be held in 2017, adopt a second rebuilding target, to be achieved by 2030. - 3. no later than the IATTC meeting in 2018, The Commission shall select should also adopt one or more limittarget reference points for Pacific bluefin tuna at the earliest possible date. - 4.
+The decisions made in respect to Paragraphs 1, 2, and 3 shall be designed so as to conserve and recover the Pacific bluefin tuna stock, and, to the extent feasible, be comparable to those made by the WCPFC.
+This cooperative process should be informed by the Jointthe joint-IATTC-WCPFC NC Working Group meetings meeting to be held in 2016.
 Additionally, the decisions made with respect to Paragraphs 1, 2, and 3 shall be evaluated when new stock assessment or management strategy evaluation results become available. - 5.
 To enhance the effectiveness of this resolution and Pacific-wide progress towards rebuilding the Pacific bluefin tuna stock, CPCs are encouraged to coordinate with the concerned WCPFC members bilaterally.
 Additionally, the IATTC shall coordinate with the WCPFC to reduce catch in regions where Pacific bluefin tuna are known to spawn. - 6.
 CPCs shall, wherever possible and to the extent practicable, work bilaterally and/or multilaterally towards ensuring the objectives and timelines in this resolution are successfully achieved. - 7.
-CPCs shall continue to cooperate to develop a catch documentation scheme (CDS) for Pacific bluefin tuna that is, if possible, electronic.
+CPCs shall continue to cooperate to developestablish a catch documentation scheme (CDS) for Pacific bluefin tuna that is, if possible, electronic.
 Decisions related to a CDS for Pacific bluefin tuna, specifically, should be informed, in part, by the Joint IATTC-WCPFC NC Working Group meetings.